-Brown rice has never really been part of my diet, but after trying this delicious dish I knew that it’s going to be a regular feature of my culinary repertoire.
+Brown rice has never really been part of my diet, but after trying this delicious dish I knew it was going to be a regular part of my culinary repertoire.
 Its nutty goodness is a bonus too.

 This colourful pineapple and saffron rice goes beautifully with a hot curry.
 My mother knows how much I love this dish and kindly shared the recipe.
 You can add raisins, sultanas and cashew nuts to add crunch and sweetness.